This Portfolio Absorbed Only 13% of Market Downturns Over 25 Years

 We rank by WC/Revenue ascending and take the top 30.
 Equal weight, annual rebalance in June, with a 45-day filing lag to avoid look-ahead bias.
 Size-tiered transaction costs applied.

 The academic backing: Sloan (1996) showed that earnings dominated by accruals (the non-cash component, driven by working capital changes) predict underperformance.
 Hirshleifer, Hou, Teoh and Zhang (2004) extended this to cumulative balance sheet bloat.
-Companies with lean balance sheets relative to revenue outperformed by 10-12% per year from 1964 to 2002.
+Companies with lean balance sheets relative to revenue outperformed by over 10% per year from 1964 to 2002.

 Methodology